codebeat-nl/xtm1638/README.md

 ## Compiler messages

 When compiling the code, the compiler informs you about current applied configuration.
-For example, when using port register on ATMEL AVR's, you will see something like this:
+For example, when using port register on AVR's, you will see something like this:

 ```
 libraries/xtm1638/xtm1638.h:85:74: note: #pragma message: Compiling 1638 H file: Port manipulation mode - PORTB

-   *#pragma message("Compiling 1638 H file: Port manipulation mode - PORTB")*
 ```
 However, when compiling in compatible mode, you will see something like this:

 ```
 libraries/xtm1638\xtm1638.h:123:75: note: #pragma message: Compiling 1638 H file: Arduino library compatible mode.

-  #pragma message("Compiling 1638 H file: Arduino library compatible mode.")
 ```